Cpf716/SimpleScript/Functions.md

 #### client(src: string, port: int, timeout: int): int

 Precondition:   `count src > 0 && port >= 0 && timeout >= 0`<br>
-Postcondition:  returns a file descriptor identifying the server at `src` and `port`, otherwise returns -1 if `timeout` expires or throws socket_exception if an error occurs (blocking)
+Postcondition:  returns a file descriptor identifying the server at `src` and `port`, otherwise returns -1 if the connection failed or throws socket_exception if an error occurs

-#### close(fildes: int): int
+#### closeSocket(fildes: int): int

 Precondition:   `fildes >= 0`<br>
-Postcondition:  returns 0 upon successful closure of the socket `fildes`, otherwise throws socket_exception if an error occurs
+Postcondition:  returns 0 upon successful closure of the socket `fildes`, otherwise returns -1 if no such socket exists or throws socket_exception if an error occurs

 #### listen(fildes: int, port: int): int